Career Services and Programs for Students

 |Career Fair||Tentative Date|

 On-campus recruitment (OCR) is when employers come to campus to conduct interviews with students for internships and full-time jobs.
-To participate in any on-campus recruiting, students need to first complete the Jasper Professional Basic Training program and submit a tailored résumé on JasperLink.
-The current on-campus recruitment schedule is available on JasperLink.
+In order to be eligible to participate in any on-campus recruiting students must complete the following:

 Companies that have done on-campus recruiting include: